 To make a residual plot, plot the x-values on the horizontal axis and the residuals on the vertical axis.

 Problem Set

-Four athletes on a track team are comparing their personal bests in the 100 meter and 200 meter events.
-A table of their best times, is shown below.
+Four athletes on a track team are comparing their personal bests in the 100- and 200-meter events.
+A table of their best times is shown below.